Education in UK | UK Immigration Information

 Details about various Qualifications offered by UK Colleges and Universities:

 First Degree Courses in Arts and Sciences (Bachelor’s degree)

-Bachelor’s degree are normally of three or four years’ duration and are largely taught courses, sometimes including the preparation of a short written thesis.
+Bachelor’s degree is normally of three or four years’ duration and is largely taught courses, sometimes including the preparation of a short written thesis.